SMAPPNYU/smapputil/README.md

 #environments

-for querying twitter use smapputil-py2, conda env create -f py2.7env.yml, this is because our queries rely on code that is py2, will be updating soon.

-for all others you can use smapputil, conda en create -f environment.yml, this is the python 3 env
+py2.7env.yml is for back compatibility and support only. in regular day to day you shold use the python 3 environment in py/environment.yml

 #logging